Definition

 • Automotive.
 Automobiles contain many embedded systems, sensors and small computers that contain firmware that enables them to perform their designated tasks.

 • Home appliances.
-Dishwashers and washing machines are among the appliances that contain firmware.
-The firmware helps the machine communicate with the computer used to configure the machine's settings and control its operation.
+Dishwashers and washing machines contain firmware that helps them communicate with the computer used to configure the machine's settings and control their operations.

 • Smart cards.
 Smart cards have instructions embedded in a chip that provides the card's basic functionality, as well as authentication and encryption.